common-fate/provider/README.md

 # Provider Development Kit

-Provider Development Kit for Python.
+Common Fate Provider Development Kit for Python.

 ## What is a provider?